CapTechMobile/SiriBanker/blog.md

 ### Conclusion and Recommendations

+Siri Shortcuts is Apple's response to the gap that has existed between both Google's voice assistant and Alexa.
+The feature is designed to leverage machine learning to make siri more intelligent, and puts the control into the hands of the enterprise.
+Rather than simply responding to the commands built in, with programmable custom intents and userActivities, developers can allow siri to respond to custom voice commands and intelligently suggest actions within your application.
+This furthers Apple's vision for design-oriented devices

 - Shortcuts are an answer to Google assistant, Alexa
 - Designed to leverage machine learning to make siri smarter and give developers a way to better integrate their apps into the OS
 - Its clear that apple wants your app to be much more than just an icon on the homescreen.
 Apps now should strive to be seamlessly woven into the device experience
 - Doing this prevents your device from being 'lost in the shuffle,' or forgotten on the home screen.
 - Some apps in distribution today leverage local notifications to 'remind' the user to open the app.
-With Siri shortcuts,
+- With Siri shortcuts, reminders to your users can be more appropriate and more eloquent.
 - By using @available tags, you can begin implementing this functionality now, and avoid disrupting current user experiece for users who have not upgraded
 - Most will upgrade tho: By Christmas 2018, enerprises can expect that 70% of their customers ...
 - Building for this experiece now will put an enterprise ahead of the game and can create an experience that edges out other apps in your space.